tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step6_security_object.md

       in: query
 ```

-Properties you can use in the `securitySchemes` object include the following:
+Properties you can use for each item in the `securitySchemes` object include the following:

 * `type`: The type of authorization &mdash; `apiKey`, `http`, `oauth2`, or `openIdConnect`.
 * `description`: A description of your security method.
 In Swagger UI, this description appears in the Authorization modal (see screenshot below).
 CommonMark Markdown is allowed.